spatie/guidelines.spatie.be/content/code-style/javascript.md

 }
 ```

-Also, when writing html templates (or jsx for that matter), start multiline templates on a new line.
+Also, when writing html templates (or jsx for that matter), start multiline templates on a new line if possible.

 ```js
 function createLabel(text) {